christopherhuggins/website/content/post/20190506_interpretinglocalelections.md

 Even within authorities which are not subject to reorganisation, financial pressures are often used as justification for reducing membership.
 In 2018, for example, [Newcastle-under-Lyme Borough Council](https://www.newcastle-staffs.gov.uk/) cut the number of councillors it had by over a quarter, from 60 to 44.

 Indeed, across England is that the number of councillors is falling.
-In 2012 there were 18,193 councillors, but this had fallen to 17,513 in 2019.
+In 2012 there were 18,193 councillors, but this had fallen to 17,513 in 2019, and is likely to be lower still given recent reorganisations.

 ![](https://raw.githubusercontent.com/christopherhuggins/website/master/static/img/posts/20190506/plot_total_cllrs.png)

 This is having an impact on local representation as the average number of voters represented by each councillor is increasing.
-Among district and unitary councils, councillors now represent on average 2,516 voters, compared to 2,321 voters in 2012.
+Among lower-tier and unitary councils, councillors now represent on average 2,516 voters, compared to 2,321 voters in 2012.

 ![](https://raw.githubusercontent.com/christopherhuggins/website/master/static/img/posts/20190506/plot_cllr_ratio.png)